TL;DR:

 Obstructions like fallen tools, debris, or even small items can prevent the door from operating smoothly.

 Failing to clear these objects before attempting a reset can damage both the door and opener mechanism.
-Take time to carefully inspect the tracks and surrounding area before proceeding.
+Take time to carefully inspect the tracks and the surrounding area before proceeding.

 Misaligning the Trolley or Garage Door Opener Carriage